 Let’s check out the externals first – the Zephyrus Duo 15 is surprisingly compact considering it’s a gaming PC with dual screen.
 It weighs just 2.4 kilograms (considering it’s an all-metal chassis), making it lighter than most of the gaming notebooks we’ve tested before.
 Much like other ROG notebooks, the Zephyrus Duo 15’s streamlined design gives a rather unique look without being too extreme.

 The top display is a 15.6-inch 4K 60Hz IPS panel which is already great in its own right.
 It’s bright and beautiful which immediately translates to pure visual delight when playing games.
 But of course, the main highlight of this notebook is the secondary screen (Asus calls it the ScreenPad Plus) located just below it.
 It’s a 14.09-inch 4K touchscreen display that lifts to a 13-degree angle when you open the main screen.
 This allows for improved immersion and makes it look like you have one large display.
-It’s missing a webcam though, so that might be a con if you always use it for video calls and the like – but don’t worry, Asus has included an external webcam in the package.
+It’s missing a built-in webcam though, so that might be a con if you always use it for video calls and the like – but don’t worry, Asus has included an external webcam in the package.

 The ScreenPad Plus offers a plethora of options on how you can utilize the secondary display that is similar to the ZenBook Pro Duo that we reviewed last year.
 Options like extending a window or dragging it from the main screen to the ScreenPad Plus are still present.
 Its function is justified when you start playing games – you can have the main screen playing the game, while the ScreenPad Plus can handle other windows like Discord if you like chatting with your friends while playing.